 The date and time of receipt of the submitted proposals are recorded.
-An email is sent to the PI and applicant legal entity confirming the successful submission, and any subsequent submissions.
+An email is sent to the PI and applicant legal entity confirming the successful submission(s).

 After the call closure, an e-receipt will be made available to the PI and applicant legal entity via the portal with access to the electronic submission system, containing: